KSanthanesh/dosa-palace/README.md

 - The webpage is categorised into four main sections, such us Home, Meals, Restaurant and ContactUs.
 - Finally Thanks message is displayed after submitting the Enquiry form.
+- when the user click the reservation navigation the webpage navigation changes to three categaries such us Home, Reserve and View.

 - The website covers all the screen types, such as Pc,Laptop,Tablet and Mobile.